-- Proficiency or able to quickly learn medical terms
+B. Proficiency or able to quickly learn medical terms

-- App technology
+D. App technology usage

-- Understanding pharmacy business and workflow
+E. Ability to learn pharmacy business and workflow

-- Understanding of how insurance works (so they are able to explain employee perks)
+F. Ability to learn how insurance works (so they are able to explain employee perks)

 About Pharmacy Plus

-Pharmacy Plus is an affiliate of the University of South Florida College of Pharmacy which opened for business in February 2015.
+Pharmacy Plus is an affiliate of the University of South Florida College Of Pharmacy which opened for business in February 2015.
 The pharmacy was designed to be exemplify pharmacies of the future and serves as an

 With its unique location within the USF Health Morsani Center for Advanced Healthcare, Pharmacy Plus is available to serve patients seen in the clinics, USF staff, students, and employees, or any patient that has no affiliation with USF but is interested in utilizing the pharmacy’s innovative services.